WebedMJ/Hornbill-Az-Import/README.md

 * cfgsecret -> Azure App Configuration Access Key Secret
 * cfgkey -> Azure App Configuration Key name to retrieve json config

-Readonly access key is sufficient
+Read only access key is sufficient

 ### Additional resources

 [Tutorial: Build and deploy container images in the cloud with Azure Container Registry Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task) - also shows using service principals and keyvault.

 ## Running in ACI

+To do this with Azure CLI:

 ```sh
 # vars